Yashica Electro 35

 There are two lights on top of the camera.
-When the shutter release button is partially pressed should no lights come on then the film will be correctly exposed and you can press the release button all the way down.
-However if the yellow light comes on it indicated that the speed will be below 1/30 of a second and you should either set a wider aperture so the yellow light goes out, or if a wider aperture is not available then you should use a tripod to avoid a blurred shot from camera shake.
+When the shutter release button is partially pressed, should no lights come on, then the film will be correctly exposed and you can press the release button.
+However, if the yellow light comes on it indicated that the speed will be below 1/30 of a second and you should either set a wider aperture so the yellow light goes out or if a wider aperture is not available then you should use a tripod to avoid a blurred shot from camera shake.
 The lights can be seen from above the camera, even at waist level, as well as when looking through the view-finder.

 Not having the CdS cell in the lens barrel, as is the case with the Canonets, for example, would also cause similar metering concerns if using a polarising filter which would have to be compensated for by two stops on the ASA dial.

 The lens on the Yashica Electro 35 is a 45mm, 6 elements, Yashinon-DX f1.7.
 It is an outstanding lens.
 There is perhaps a hint of softness in the corners wide open but otherwise, it is very sharp.
 The lens on my example is absolutely spotless without even a hint of fungus or dust.
 It is as it would have been the day it left the factory!
 Later versions of the Yashica Electro added the word “Colour” on the front of the lens before the word “Yashica.”
 The use of colour film was just starting to become more widespread by 1970 however my understanding is that the lens was otherwise unchanged.